neurobagel/documentation/docs/config.md

 ## `local_nb_nodes.json`

-This file is only used by deployment profiles that include the federation API.
+This file is used by the federation API, and so is only necessary for deployment profiles that include the f-API.
-`local_nb_nodes.json` contains the URLs and (arbitrary) names of the _node APIs_ of local nodes you wish to federate over.
+`local_nb_nodes.json` contains the URLs and (arbitrary) names of the **node APIs** of local nodes you wish to federate over.
 Each node must be denoted by a dictionary `{}` with two key-value pairs:

 - `"NodeName"`: name of the node
-- `"ApiURL"`: URL of the node API exposed for that node
+- `"ApiURL"`: URL of the **node API** exposed for that node

 Multiple nodes must be wrapped in a list `[]`.